divio/divio-cloud-docs/how-to/deploy-generic.rst

     DATABASES = {'default': dj_database_url.parse(DATABASE_URL)}

-Media credentials are similarly provided in ``DEFAULT_STORAGE_DSN``; see :ref:`how we recommend using them in a Django application <django-create-deploy-media>`, and :ref:`more details of the storage DSN variable itself
+Media credentials are similarly provided in ``DEFAULT_STORAGE_DSN``; see :ref:`how we recommend using them in a Django application <deploy-django-media>`, and :ref:`more details of the storage DSN variable itself
 <storage_access_details>`.